kira0269/symfony-issue-61560/README.md

 # Test case for issue https://github.com/symfony/symfony/issues/61560

-This project is a small setup to test the issue describe [here](https://github.com/symfony/symfony/issues/61560).
+This project is a small setup to test the issue described [here](https://github.com/symfony/symfony/issues/61560).

 ## How to test